aws-samples/foundational-llm-chat/README.md

 Replace `YOUR_DEPLOY_REGION` with the AWS region where you deployed the application.

 Note that deleting the stack will not automatically delete the CloudWatch logs and Amazon ECS task definition created during the deployment.
 You may want to manually delete these resources if you no longer need them to avoid incurring additional costs.

+## FAQ
+1) what if I get: `failed: The stack named STACKNAME failed to deploy: UPDATE_ROLLBACK_COMPLETE: User pool already has a domain configured.
+(Service: AWSCognitoIdentityProviderService; Status Code: 400; Error Code: InvalidParameterException; Request ID: ID; Proxy: null)`?
+This is due to the following reason: https://github.com/aws/aws-cdk/issues/10062, so if you add to your config.json the optional field: "cognito_domain" with the already deployed cognito domain.
+You can find it inside parameter store in a parameter named: "prefixCognitoDomainName".
+Here an example: `databranchfoundational-llm-chat9778.auth.us-west-2.amazoncognito.com`.

 ## Production Deployment Considerations